 Prepare the area with antiseptic solution.

-Spray freezing spray at the needle insertion site until it just blanches and/or inject a skin wheal of local anesthetic (eg, ≤ 1 mL).
+Spray freezing solution at the needle insertion site until it just blanches and/or inject a skin wheal of local anesthetic (eg, ≤ 1 mL).

 Puncture the bursa

-Insert the needle (attached to the aspirating syringe) into the skin at the site of maximum fullness.
+Insert the needle (attached to the aspirating syringe) into the skin at the base of the bursa.

 Fluid will enter the syringe when the bursa is entered.